CSavvy/python/simulator/README.md

 simulator_360_gif.py
 ```
-The simulator spins in a circle and takes pictures, combining them into a gif file.
+The Simulator Scribbler spins in a circle and takes pictures, combining them into a gif file.
 ```

 simulator_cupid_shuffle.py
 ```
-The Simulator does the Cupid Shuffle.
+The Simulator Scribbler does the Cupid Shuffle.
 ```

 simulator_draw_shapes.py